What’s your ChexSystems score? More importantly, did you know you had a ChexSystems score?

 » Open a Checking Account: No-ChexSystems Banks

-A ChexSystems Score can range from 100 to 899.
+A ChexSystems score can range from 100 to 899.
 The higher the score, the lower the risk to a potential bank, credit union, lender or credit card company.
-The ChexSystems Score is based on the information reported to ChexSystems.
-Your overall credit and debit history is contained in your ChexSystems file.

 What companies use ChexSystems Consumer Scores

 Banks, credit unions, other financial institutions, and even some credit card companies use a ChexSystems score to help determine whether they should extend a bank account or credit to you.
-Potential banks and lenders use your ChexSystems report and score to see how you managed past credit obligations.
-Plus, if a bank extends credit to you, a ChexSystems report and score helps to determine the terms.
-Banks that don’t use ChexSystems may use Early Warning Service or a credit report to determine eligibility.
+Plus, if a bank extends credit to you, a ChexSystems report and score may be used to determine the terms.

 » Dump your prepaid card: Bank accounts for bad credit